Attachment, trauma and resilience

 £19.95

-In this practical and moving book, they draw on their rich personal and professional experience to offer an insight into the realities of family life with children who have experienced attachment difficulties, loss, abuse and trauma.
+In this practical and moving book, they draw on their rich personal and professional experience to offer an insight into the realities of family life with children who have experienced loss, abuse and trauma. it vividly describes scenarios, they show how the family responded to children displaying powerful feelings and difficult behaviours.

 The book covers theory and research as well as what can be done to promote resilience and recovery in children who have experienced trauma.

-Kate’s writing focuses on trauma and brain injury and the theoretical and research basis behind their fostering and how this can be used to help children recover.
-Brian’s work is more intensely practical, exploring day-to-day approaches and strategies to help promote resilience and encourage healing.
+Kate and Brian present different perspectives on this shared experience of fostering children.
+Kate’s writing focuses on trauma and brain injury and the theoretical and research basis that they used to help children recover.
+Brian’s work is more intensely practical, exploring day-to-day strategies to help promote resilience and encourage healing.
+Together, they offer a complete guide which covers the theory of trauma and attachment as well as practical suggestions to build resilience.

 Reviews